modonohoe/aurora-chasers-ireland/README.md

 ### **Content**

-Text content was written by Megan O'Donohoe and (Damien Moreau)[https://www.linkedin.com/in/damien-moreau-2a3386100/].
+Text content was written by Megan O'Donohoe and [Damien Moreau](https://www.linkedin.com/in/damien-moreau-2a3386100/).
 With reference to content from the [National Oceanic and Atmospheric Association](https://www.swpc.noaa.gov/content/tips-viewing-aurora).

 ### **Code**